Most of the reviews written in my this blog are for two main purposes:

 One of the things you will notice (besides sharpness and color) is the type of blurred backgrounds you get from the Summilux.
 They are softer and more natural vs the bokeh found on the Nokton which seems to render harsher outer lines.

-If you can’t acquire a Summilux or Noctilux, you have other alternatives like the Canon 1.2 LTM, this Nokton f/1.1 or the Nokton Aspherical f/1.5 which has more similar bokeh like the Summilux.
-There are many more 50mm lenses you can use on your Leica like the Summicron, Zeiss and even Contax adapted but I find these the most common in my area.
+If you can’t purchase a Summilux or Noctilux, you have other alternatives like the Canon 1.2 LTM, this Nokton f/1.1 or the Nokton Aspherical f/1.5 (amazon link: http://amzn.to/2G8MQvo ) which has more similar bokeh like the Summilux.
+There are many more 50mm lenses you can use on your Leica like the Summicron, Zeiss Sonnar http://amzn.to/2tuMSuJ and even Contax adapted but I find these the most common in my area.

-Some people like to shoot the Zeiss 50mm f/1.5 but dislike the focus shift.
-Its smaller and doesn’t weight as much.
-The Summicron 50mm is great, nice balance and great sharpness.
-Just be careful with other lenses that may experience focus shift (focus distance is changed when aperture is changed)
+Some people like to shoot the Zeiss 50mm f/1.5 http://amzn.to/2tuMSuJ but dislike the focus shift that happens at different apertures although its smaller and doesn’t weight as much.
+The Summicron 50mm is great, nice balance and great sharpness, its truly a lens I also adore.
+Just be careful with other lenses that may experience focus shift (focus distance is changed when aperture is changed) if planning on getting an all around lens.

-If you need a low light lens where you can shoot ISO 3200 + f/1.1 + 1/60sec. just by the light from a television at 3 meters and no additional light then I would definitely recommend this Voigtlander Nokton f/1.1 but if you are after the Leica look of sharp focus and smooth bokeh, save your pennies and get a new aspherical lens from Leica.
-In the meantime, you can make great images with any lens.
+If you need a low light lens where you must shoot ISO 3200 + f/1.1 + 1/60sec. (example just by the light from a television at 3 meters and no additional light) then I would definitely recommend this Voigtlander Nokton f/1.1 but if you are after the Leica look of sharp focus and smooth bokeh, save your pennies and get a new aspherical lens from Leica.
+In the meantime, you can make great images with almost any lens and camera.